MultiSafepay/docs/content/point-of-sale/smartpos-activation.md

 ✅ Success!
 You have successfully activated your terminal.
 You can now start accepting payments.

-**Note:**  You can edit and link various terminals if you have already created a group.
+**⚠️ Note:**  You can edit and link various terminals if you have already created a group.

 ## How to edit a group